HypeRate/Godot-v4-Addon/addons/hyperate/README.md

 #### Using a different path for the settings file

-If you want to put the HypeRateSettings resource in a different directory other the root project directory, you need to change this line and put the new path in it:
+If you want to put the HypeRateSettings resource in a different directory other the root project directory, you need to change this line in the `hyperate.gd` file and put the new path in it:

 ```gdscript
 # Before